 Safe driving tips: what Medicare covers

 One great safe driving tip is to take advantage of all that Medicare offers when it comes to keeping you healthy and safe on the road.

 The annual “Wellness” visit is a good time to check in every year with your doctor about your overall health and any new issues that could affect your driving.

 You may want to get your vision and hearing checked regularly.
 While Original Medicare (Part A and Part B) doesn’t cover routine vision and hearing, you might be able to get these services through a Medicare Advantage plan.
 Plans may offer coverage for glasses, contacts, hearing exams, hearing aids, and more.
 Different Medicare Advantage plans may have different extra benefits.

 Medicare may cover cataract surgery, as well as vision screenings for glaucoma and macular degeneration if you meet eligibility criteria.
 A key safe driving tip is to let your doctor know right away if you’re having vision issues.

 Safe driving tips: finding Medicare plan options

 Staying healthy is one of the biggest factors in driving safely, and it’s important to have coverage that fits your needs and keeps you safe on the road as you get older.
-You can find Medicare plan options right now by entering your zip code into the plan finder tool.
+You can find Medicare plan options right now by entering your zip code into the zip code field on this page.